 Individualized Education Program (IEP) meetings can be stressful for both parents and educators.
 The goal of the meeting is to discuss the student’s needs and come up with a plan that meets those needs.
-However, sometimes one may not feel heard in these meetings, which can be frustrating and discouraging.
-If you find yourself in this situation, here are some things you can do.

 1. Build Relationships